codeautopilot/docs/docs/getting-started/user-guide.md

 ## Proposing a Coding Solution

 1. **Create a New Issue**: In your GitHub repository, create a new issue describing the task for which you need a coding solution.
-2. **Invoke Autopilot**: Mention `@autopilot` in the issue description or on a comment to invoke Autopilot on the task.
-3. **Review Suggestions**: Once Autopilot processes the task description, review the suggested coding solution provided.
+2. **Review Suggestions**: `@autopilot` will automatically process the task description, and propose a coding solution.

 ## Bug Fixing

 1. **Create a Bug Ticket**: Create a ticket describing the bug you wish to fix.
-2. **Invoke Autopilot**: Mention `@autopilot` in the ticket description or on a comment to invoke Autopilot on the bug.
-3. **Review Suggestions**: Review the suggested bug fix provided by Autopilot, and implement the fix as necessary.
+2. **Review Suggestions**: `@autopilot` will automatically review the suggested bug, and propose the code to implement the fix.

 ## Reviewing PRs